 Condition B: The restructuring plan has been approved by at least one class of creditors or members who would receive payment or have a genuine economic interest in the company in the event of the relevant alternative.

-If the court is satisfied that both conditions are satisfied, and is satisfied that it is just and equitable for the plan to proceed, it will sanction the plan which then becomes binding on all creditors and members including those who dissented.
+If the court is satisfied that both conditions are satisfied, and that it is just and equitable for the plan to proceed, it will sanction the plan which then becomes binding on all creditors and members including those who dissented.

 Examples of companies using restructuring plans

 Several large businesses have made successful use of Part 26A plans: Prezzo, the parent company of a chain of casual dining restaurants, and Fitness First, the fitness business with many gym outlets, have been allowed to restructure their liabilities and to continue trading.
 This rescue option seems well-suited to businesses with large property portfolios, such as Prezzo and Fitness First.
-A restructuring plan was also sanctioned for the German property group, Adler, with an estimated portfolio worth €8bn.
 The court has also allowed the restructuring plan proposed by Houst, an SME property management company offering services for short term/holiday lets.

 Restructuring plans in the future